Adal (historical region)

-Adal (Harari: አዳል), known as Awdal or Aw Abdal was a historical Muslim region in the Horn of Africa.
-Located towards the Harar plateau east of Ifat.
+Adal (Harari: ኣው አብዳል/ኢዳል; Somali: Awdal), known as Aw Idal, Awdal, or Aw Abdal was a historical Muslim region in the Horn of Africa.
+Located east of Ifat and the Awash river as far as the coast, and including Harar as well as Zeila.
+The Zeila state often denoted Adal and other Muslim dominions in medieval texts.

 Geography

 Adal was situated east of the province of Ifat and was a general term for a region inhabited by Muslims.
 According to Portuguese explorer Francisco Alvarez, Adal in 1520 bordered on the Abyssinian frontier province of Fatagar in the west and stretched to Cape Guardafui in the east.
-He further stated that it was confined by the kingdom of Afar in the north west and that the leaders of Adal were considered saints by the locals for their warfare with neighboring Abyssinia.
+He further stated that it was confined by the Kingdom of Dankali in the north west and that the leaders of Adal were considered saints by the locals for their warfare with neighboring Abyssinia.

 It was used ambiguously in the medieval era to indicate the Muslim inhabitant low land portion east of the Ethiopian Empire.
-Including north of the Awash River towards Lake Abbe in modern Ethiopia Djibouti border as well as the territory between Shewa and Zeila on the coast of Somaliland.
+Including north of the Awash River towards Lake Abbe in modern Djibouti–Ethiopia border as well as the territory between Shewa and Zeila on the coast of Somalia.
 Districts within Adal included Hubat, Gidaya and Hargaya.
 It also occasionally included the Hadiya Sultanate.

-According to Ewald Wagner, Adal region was historically the area stretching from Zeila to Harar.
-In the 1800s Catholic missionary Stanely states Adal is situated west of Zaila.
+According to Ewald Wagner, the Adal region was historically the area stretching from Zeila to Harar.
+In the 1800s Catholic missionary Stanely states Adal is situated west of Zeila.
 Dr. Duri Mohammed asserts the lowlands outside the city of Harar is known as Aw Abdal where Imams traditionally led prayer.
 According to Amélie Chekroun, Adal designated the region east of the Awash River, replacing Ifat as the Muslim power which had come under Ethiopian Christian control in the 1300s.
 The Christian state under Menelik II's invasion during the 1800s for the first time in its history maintained control in Adal therefore incorporating it into modern Ethiopia.
+The region was mostly located in modern-day Awdal and had Zeila as a capital city but also controlled other interior towns like Abasa or Dakkar extending into the Harar plateau to the south-east and modern day Djibouti in the west.